 What is your proudest moment in James over the band’s 36 years?

 JG: There are so many memories, and I suppose for me when I first got into being in a band I remember going to see The Jam at Manchester Apollo, and I was standing outside, and it said “The Jam: SOLD OUT.”
-I thought one day the name of my band is going to be up there with “SOLD OUT” written next to it and I’ve got a photo years after that with me standing underneath a sign saying “James SOLD OUT.”
+I thought one day the name of my band would be up there with “SOLD OUT” written next to it and I’ve got a photo years after that with me standing underneath a sign saying “James SOLD OUT.”
 Also giving my mum my first gold disc for Gold Mother and stuff like that – those heart-wrenching moments.
 We supported David Bowie at Maine Road.
 That was a great moment – being a big Manchester City fan.

 James has had many hit albums over your 36-year career but is there an album in your catalogue that you thought should have charted higher and maybe received more credit than it did?